polterguy/rosetta/README.md

 Rosetta is also highly *"forgiving"* in regards to the HTTP standard.
-This means that whenever it can, it will try to interpret what the client is actually trying to communicate, even when the client is not able to do this, according to the strictness of the HTTP standard.
-For instance, it ignores CR when parsing an HTTP envelope, with the HTTP-Request line, and its headers.
+This means that whenever it can, it will try to interpret what the client is actually trying to communicate, even when the client is not 100% conforming to the HTTP standard.
+For instance, it ignores CR when parsing an HTTP envelope.
 This means that sending a LF is enough to make Rosetta understand where the line breaks.
 Another example is that it will *"auto correct"* both the HTTP headers and the HTTP-Request line, capitalize the things that should be capitalized, and